suncoast-devs/proposal/README.md

 ## Looking Forward

-We look to expand the scope of The Suncoast Developers Guild's mission as a non-profit organization and continue the work of The Iron Yard's Tampa Bay team: **providing access to code education for _everyone_.**
+We look to expand the scope of The Suncoast Developers Guild's mission as a non-profit organization and continue the work of our team: **providing access to code education for _everyone_.**

 - Continue our immersive full-time education for students accepted into our program, paid for by tuition or sponsored scholarships.
 - Continue and expand on part-time curriculum for children and adults led by our instructors and community volunteers.